 There are many aspects where I never dug that much.
-That can happen only when you focus the attention on a single thing.
+That can happen only when you focus your attention on a single thing.

-The first example that come to my mind are the translations talks.
-I was an heavy React.js user so every translation was managed client side, in huge JSON files.
+The first example that comes to my mind is the talks about translation.
+I was a heavy React.js user so every translation was managed client side, in huge JSON files.
 I always knew that when working with pure Django you have good tools out of the box at your disposal but now I have a better idea.

 This is not a real technical blog post so you’ll find more techy things here.
 Probably when I pull out the notes I have taken I will write some pieces a little more to the point on the various topics covered.